 Tasks - The essentials of a story, these are the milestones to take the story to ‘Done’.

 Anything that we cannot measure will not yield many results, we have been hearing this for a long time.
 It does apply here as well.
 We can use burndown charts to measure how much work has been accomplished in an Epic.
 This also helps in predicting if the team is on track with the commitments.
 By keeping a watch on the Burndown chart, it becomes easy to manage the progress and blockers (if any) that the team is facing.
-This not only provides transparency to the system but also helps in building the trust for the team and the clients.
+This not only provides transparency to the system but also helps in building trust between the team and the clients.

 At the Epic level, we give rough estimates which can be in the form of T-shirt sizes, swags, points or any other method the team is comfortable with.
 The team can track the progress in an Epic through the Burndown chart which represents the progress and also reflects if there are any blockers.